fikayo-sanni/ductape-docs/docs/getting-started/accounts.md

 - **Email Address**
 - **Password**

-These details are essential for creating your user account, allowing you to access and manage your integrations within the Ductape platform.
+These details are essential for creating your user account, allowing you to access and manage your products within the Ductape platform.

 ## Sign In